 According to YachtHarbour.com, the yacht is 109-meters long (approximately 360 feet) and features more luxurious amenities than you probably can stomach.
-Just know it has a gym, a beach club, massage room, sauna, plunge pool, a garage for water vehicles and a helipad, thanks to Remond Langton Designs, for starters.
+Just know it has a gym on the lower deck, a beach club, massage room, sauna and steam room, plunge pool, a garage for water toys, and a helipad, thanks to Remond Langton Designs, for starters.

 Designed by Nuvolari Lenard and built in the Netherlands, the yacht technically launched in 2017, but was delivered to the billionaire owner of the Dallas Cowboys in December 2018.
 The naval architecture by Lateral Naval Architects helped made it the first yacht to have a LIFE (Lengthened, Innovative, Fuel Efficient, Eco Friendly) design.